 Addition of eCG to the DIB-Synch program (group 4) resulted in superior pregnancy outcomes.
-Cows that received 400 IU eCG at the time of DIB-V removal trended to higher pregnancy rates to set time AI when compared to Group 1 and 2, and a significantly better pregnancy rate than the ovsynch group.
+Cows that received 400 IU eCG at the time of DIB-V removal tended to have higher pregnancy rates to set time AI when compared to Group 1 and 2, and a significantly better pregnancy rate than the ovsynch group (Figure 1).
 The eCG group had significantly higher 4 week in-calf rates when compared to treatment groups 1, 2 and 3 (63.1% vs. 55.9%, 56.6%, 55.2% respectively; p<0.05).
+Data was analysed to assess the interaction between number of weeks calved prior to PSM and treatment effect.
+Overall combining all treatment groups, as the number of weeks between calving and PSM increased, the pregnancy rate at set time AI and 4 week in-calf rate increased.

-Graph 1.
-Cumulative pregnancy curve by treatment group all non-cycling cows.
-Data points with different labels are significantly different; (a,b p=0.02; c,d p<0.05)
+Figure 1.
+Cumulative pregnancy curve by treatment group - all non-cycling cows.
+Data points with different labels are significantly different; (a,b) = 0.02; (a,b) = 0.02